Skjeggy/dataing/2_semester/IKT207/Utkast til asgm1.md

 # Ransomware in healthcare
 A major turning point for healthcare was in 2016 when the Hollywood Presbyterian Medical Center was targeted by ransomware and ended up paying $17,000 to restore its data.
 The same year, 44% of all healthcare related cyber incidents were caused by ransomware.
 Later in 2017, the WannaCry ransomware worm that takes advantage of the EternalBlue exploit, ended up shutting down several UK hospitals [[@wassermanHospitalCybersecurityRisks2022]] + (hold the line).
 In 2020, the allegedly first death caused by a ransomware attack occurred in Germany (wired artikkelen).

+## Consequences
 The consequences for the hospitals are serious, ranging from financial costs and loss of reputation and trust to loss of data and physical harm.

-## Consequences
+Patient data

 [[@wassermanHospitalCybersecurityRisks2022]]